FiniteReality/embeddium/README.md

 ## License

-Embeddium currently follows the license of upstream Sodium (LGPL-3.0).
+Nolijium currently follows the license of upstream Sodium (LGPL-3.0).